$10 general / FREE for members

 Her album, 120,000 Stories, is her first release since 1973’s seminal A Grain of Sand: Music for the Struggle by Asians in America.
 With a title evoking the approximate number of those of Japanese ancestry incarcerated in WWII concentration camps, the album collects new music, recorded with GRAMMY-winner Quetzal Flores, that speaks to issues such as Asian American stereotypes and the Black Lives Matter movement, as well as music from A Grain of Sand, recordings of her late-1970s group Warriors of the Rainbow, and performances from various stage productions throughout the past several decades.

-Registration is required using the link RSVP link
+Registration is required using the tickets link.

 You will be emailed links and instructions to join our conversation on Zoom.
 Please confirm that the email that you register with is the best way to reach you.
 Contact firstname.lastname@example.org if you have any additional questions or specific access concerns.